-You can find additional links to social sciences resources through our Databases to Get Your Started: Social Sciences page.
+You can find additional links to social sciences resources on these Social Sciences research guides.

 Research in the Social Sciences follows a systematic plan that uses specific research methods and techniques.
 Broadly speaking, social scientific methodology is classified as quantitative or qualitative, although there are mixed methods as well.